coto/gae-boilerplate/README.md

 ------------------------------------
 It is fully featured, actively maintained, and uses the latest and most supported technologies of Google App Engine.

 New to Google App Engine?
-Learn about it by watching [this video](http://www.youtube.com/watch?v=bfgO-LXGpTM) or reading [this website](https://developers.google.com/appengine/).
+Learn about it by watching [this video](http://www.youtube.com/watch?v=bfgO-LXGpTM) of @bslatkin or reading [the official documentation](https://developers.google.com/appengine/).

 Get started in just a few easy steps
 ------------------------------------
-1. Download the last version of the [App Engine SDK](http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python) for Linux, Mac OS or Windows (Tested with SDK version 1.8.1).
+1. Download the last version of the [App Engine SDK](http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python) for Linux, Mac OS or Windows (Tested with SDK version 1.8.9).
-1. Download the code of this Boilerplate ([here](https://github.com/coto/gae-boilerplate/zipball/master))
+1. Download or clone the code of this Boilerplate ([here](https://github.com/coto/gae-boilerplate/zipball/master))
 1. Run locally ([instructions](https://developers.google.com/appengine/docs/python/tools/devserver)).
 1. Set your 'application' name in [app.yaml](https://github.com/coto/gae-boilerplate/blob/master/app.yaml)
+1. Set custom config parameters in [config/localhost.py](https://github.com/coto/gae-boilerplate/blob/master/config/localhost.py), [config/testing.py](https://github.com/coto/gae-boilerplate/blob/master/config/testing.py) and [config/production.py](https://github.com/coto/gae-boilerplate/blob/master/config/production.py) like secret key, [recaptcha code](http://www.google.com/recaptcha/whyrecaptcha), salt and other.
+ * Boilerplate will identify which config file to use in local, unit testing and production.
-1. Set custom config parameters in [config/localhost.py](https://github.com/coto/gae-boilerplate/blob/master/config/localhost.py).  (secret key, [recaptcha code](http://www.google.com/recaptcha/whyrecaptcha), salt etc.)  To get started, copy the default settings from [boilerplate/config.py](https://github.com/coto/gae-boilerplate/blob/master/boilerplate/config.py). .
-Note that most of the default settings will need to be changed to yield a secure and working application.
-Make the changes to these settings in the config/*.py (localhost.py for development on your local PC, production.py for production on App Engine's servers, testing.py for unittests configurations)  The configurations in /config take precedence over boilerplate/config.py.
+ * To get started, look the default settings in [boilerplate/config.py](https://github.com/coto/gae-boilerplate/blob/master/boilerplate/config.py).
+Those settings will be overwrite for your config files.
+ * Most of the default settings will need to be changed to yield a secure and working application.
 1. Set Authentication Options dropdown to Federated Login in the Google App Engine control panel (or if you do not want federated login, set enable_federated_login to false in config.py)
 1. Deploy it online ([instructions](https://developers.google.com/appengine/docs/python/gettingstarted/uploading) - recommended setup: python 2.7, high replication datastore)